FILM PERMITS

 Contact

-Processing Time: up to 5 business days if police and fire review are not required upon submittal of complete application.
+Processing Time: (Variable) upon submittal of complete application.
 Projects requiring police and fire review/conditioning may take up to two weeks for processing.

 100 Civic Center Mall